Minyst/ML_DL_Project/README.md

-# 🎓 Data Analyst Portfolio
+# 🎓 Data Scientist Portfolio

 Welcome to my Data Analyst portfolio!
 Here you can find my projects, skills, and contributions to the field of data analysis.